AutoMiny/AutoMiny/docs/getting-started.md

 the car but you should turn off the car immediately when the battery voltage tester begins buzzing.

-It takes about 10s until the odroid has booted and the car's software starts up.
+It takes about 30s until the NUC has booted and the car's software starts up.
 Once the car has booted the LiDAR will start spinning.

 ### Connecting to the car